GnaspGames/Smelt/prereleases.md

 ## Pre-release change notes

+### Version 1.1.0-pre8

+* Additional fix for the conditional corners bug. ([see #68](https://github.com/GnaspGames/Smelt/issues/68)).
+    * This should also be considered the long term fix since it will now work for future layout changes.

 ### Version 1.1.0-pre7

 * Minecraft 1.11 output is now the default output, since that's the current version of Minecraft.